 Students, academics, researchers and engineers from various disciplines who require a broad introduction to the subject and would like to learn more about the state-of-the-art and upcoming trends in mid-IR laser development and applications.
 Undergraduate training in either engineering or science is assumed.

 Konstantin Vodopyanov is a world expert in mid-IR lasers, laser-matter interactions, nonlinear optics and laser spectroscopy.
 He co-edited a book on the subject: I.T.
 Sorokina, K.L.
 Vodopyanov, “Solid-State Mid-Infrared Laser Sources”, Springer, 2003 and is the author of a book: K.L.
-Vodopyanov, “Laser-based mid-infrared sources” (Wiley, in press), and has both industrial and academic experience.
+Vodopyanov, “Laser-based mid-infrared sources” (Wiley, 2020), and has both industrial and academic experience.
 Dr. Vodopyanov earned his Ph.D. from Lebedev Physical Inst. in Moscow.
 Now he is an Endowed Chair & Professor of Optics and Physics at CREOL, the College of Optics & Photonics at Univ. of Central Florida.
 His group holds various world records in the field of mid-IR optical parametric devices and ultra-broadband frequency combs.
 Dr. Vodopyanov is a Fellow of SPIE, OSA, American Physical Society (APS), and the UK Institute of Physics (IOP).
 He delivered numerous invited, keynote, and plenary talks and tutorials at scientific symposia on the subject of mid-IR technology.